rebryant/cpog/README.md

-## CRAT
+## CRAT Knowledge Compiler Certifier

-This repository contains a set of tools for certifying the D4 model counter.
-It is based on the CRAT verification framework.
-A CRAT file encodes both a representation of a Boolean formula as a *partitioned-operation graph* (POG), and a proof that this POG is logically equivalent to the input formula
+This repository contains a set of tools for certifying results from the D4 knowledge compiler.
+It is based on the **CRAT** verification framework.
+A CRAT file encodes both a representation of a Boolean formula as a **partitioned-operation graph** (POG), and a proof that this POG is logically equivalent to the input formula

 # Installation: